 Your healthcare provider will ask when the prolapse happened.
-He will ask about any pain or other symptoms you had during and after the prolapse.
-He may ask about your bowel habits and foods you eat.
-Tell him about other medical conditions you have.
-If you are a woman, he may ask if you recently gave birth.
+He or she will ask about any pain or other symptoms you had during and after the prolapse.
+He or she may ask about your bowel habits and foods you eat.
+Tell him or her about other medical conditions you have.
+If you are a woman, your provider may ask if you recently gave birth.
 You may also need any of the following tests:

 - Your healthcare provider will examine your anus to check for a rectal prolapse.
-He may also check for rectal polyps.
+He or she may also check for rectal polyps.
 A rectal polyp is a small growth of tissue in the lining of the rectum.
-He may also feel inside of your anus to check for bumps that he cannot see from the outside.
-He may have you push like you are having a bowel movement and watch for a rectal prolapse.
+He or she may also feel inside of your anus to check for bumps that he or she cannot see from the outside.
+He or she may have you push like you are having a bowel movement and watch for a rectal prolapse.

 How is a rectal prolapse treated?